semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 The following example has two rules:

-1. Sends a Slack notifiacation to the `#devops` channel and to the user `#mtsukalos` on events related to the "API-docs" project
+1. Sends a Slack notification to the `#devops` channel and to the user `#mtsukalos` on events related to the "API-docs" project
 2. Sends a signed notification to a webhook-enabled service on the following conditions:
    - Project name is "website", "docs", or matches regexp "/.*api$/"
    - Branch is "master" or matches regexp "/^feature-.*/"